“. . . loved the Friday night street food in Fordsburg!”

 FORDSBURG IS JOHANNESBURG’S LITTLE INDIA

-Although Fordsburg, which is Johannesburg’s “Little India”, is not a recognised City Improvement District, it’s a world away from the urban decay it experienced years ago
+Fordsburg is Johannesburg’s “Little India”, and although not recognised as a City Improvement District, the suburb is a world away from the urban decay it experienced years ago

 The suburb is an ethnic enclave, like no other, that has been the nucleus of Indian and Pakistani culture for years, but more recently, influenced with middle eastern immigrants.